What is a divisional organizational structure?

 4. Process

 Picture a company that manufactures cars.
 They have a process that eventually culminates in a completed car.
-For each process, they can have a divisional team, e.g. a team that produces internal car parts, a team that produces external car parts, a team that tests the car, and a team that markets the car.
+For each process, they can have a divisional team, e.g. a team that produces internal car parts, a team that produces external car parts, a team that tests the car, and a team that markets the vehicle.

 What is an example of a divisional structure?